Charlotte1904/Bayesian-Time-Series/README.md

 In Frequentist statistics, we assume the parameter(s) of interest are fixed constants.
 We focus on computing the likelihood prob(Data | Parameter), the probability we see the observed set of data points given the parameter of interest.

+Significance testing proceeds by formulating a  null hypothesis, a proposition expressing the belief that the observed difference in outcomes is merely due to chance (while in reality the treatment has no effect), and checking if the data we gathered provide sufficient support to reject it.

 Methodology
   1. Declare hypotheses.
 Typically, the null hypothesis is that the new variant is no better than the incumbent.
 The alternative is the opposite.
   2. Determine a sample size in advance using a [statistical power calculation](https://clincalc.com/stats/samplesize.aspx), unless you’re using [sequential testing approaches](https://en.wikipedia.org/wiki/Sequential_analysis).